 Rona is a passionate advocate for women in Canada and around the world and led the global movement to create the “International Day of the Girl” at the United Nations.
 She has spent her life passionately fighting for disadvantaged women and girls, and she is responsible for ensuring that aboriginal women in Canada were finally granted equal matrimonial rights.
 Rona also successfully fought for the creation of a Canadian refugee program to bring Yazidi women and girls who have been sexually enslaved by ISIS to safety in Canada.
 Rona now serves on the Board of Directors for Plan International Canada.

-In addition to serving as an independent corporate director, Rona is a Global Fellow at the Wilson Centre Canada Institute in Washington DC, focusing on key Canada US bilateral trade and competitiveness issues and serves on the Government of Canada’s advisory council for the renegotiation of NAFTA, as well as the advisory board of the Canadian Global Affairs Institute.
+In addition to serving as an independent corporate director and Chair of the Human Resources Committee of Coril Holdings Ltd., Rona is a Global Fellow at the Wilson Centre Canada Institute in Washington DC, focusing on key Canada US bilateral trade and competitiveness issues and serves on the Government of Canada’s advisory council for the renegotiation of NAFTA, as well as the advisory board of the Canadian Global Affairs Institute.
 Rona has received many meaningful awards for her advocacy and public policy over the last decade.